NESN: History

 In 2013, NESN (through Fenway Sports Group) placed a bid to acquire the New England Media Group from The New York Times Company, which would have placed it under the common ownership of The Boston Globe; Fenway dropped out of the bidding in July.

 On August 30, 2014, the network became a charter cable affiliate of the American Sports Network, a sports syndication service founded by the Sinclair Broadcast Group, with its first ASN broadcast being a college football game between the Old Dominion Monarchs and the Hampton Pirates.
 NESN and NESN National also agreed to carry certain games from the inaugural season of the Fall Experimental Football League in October and November 2014.

 On June 1, 2022, NESN became the first U.S. regional sports network to offer its content on a direct-to-consumer basis.

 On February 24, 2023, Warner Bros.
 Discovery, owners of AT&T SportsNet, announced that it would leave the RSN business.
 This included AT&T SportsNet Pittsburgh, the broadcasting home of the Pittsburgh Penguins, which were purchased by FSG in late 2021.
-In August 2023, in a move predicted by sportswriters after the initial announcement, the Penguins announced that they would acquire the channel and relaunch it as SportsNet Pittsburgh in October 2023, with NESN operating the channel as a sister network.
+In August 2023, in a move predicted by sportswriters after the initial announcement, the Penguins announced that they would acquire the channel and relaunch it as SportsNet Pittsburgh in October 2023, with NESN handling day-to-day operations from its studios in Watertown.
+In December 2023, the Pittsburgh Pirates also acquired a stake in SportsNet Pittsburgh, maintaining its presence on the network.

+In April 2026, amid the closedown of FanDuel Sports Network and other volatility in the RSN market, NESN president David Wisnia revealed that FSG was actively pursuing opportunities to "operate or buy" other local sports media operations, telling Sports Business Journal that "if there’s an opportunity that makes sense for us, for them, we'll happily have those conversations."